operator-framework/operator-sdk/doc/proposals/images-subspec.md

   the openapi v3 schema is in beta.
 Using enum is another method of providing a default value but requires input by the creator of the CR.
 Mutating webhooks is another method.
-- If a scorecard check is not practical, then validation becomes a concern.
-- Separating a CRD for deployable resource like a mongo db vs a mongo user.

 ### Upgrade / Downgrade Strategy